Skip to content

 .github/workflows/publish.ymlPrepack line in test job + publish step

-test/Dockerfile.smoke-nodeSame prepack line for Node.js smoke test
+test/Dockerfile.smokePrepack validation line for workspace smoke test

 The command is idempotent — running it twice skips already-configured files.